microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitycontainer-post-customauthenticationextensions.md

 ## Request body
 In the request body, supply a JSON representation of the [customAuthenticationExtension](../resources/customauthenticationextension.md) object.

 You can specify the following properties when creating a **customAuthenticationExtension**.
+You must specify the **@odata.type** property with a value of the customAuthenticationExtension object type that you want to create.
+For example, to create an **onTokenIssuanceStartCustomExtension** object, set **@odata.type** to `#microsoft.graph.onTokenIssuanceStartCustomExtension`.

 |Property|Type|Description|
 |:---|:---|:---|